Do you want to hide Nulls from a Tableau filter? This article shows two ways to hide Null or any other values from a filter.

 5. Now there are two choices:

-- Add the copy field to context (right click on the pill to see this option).
-Set the quick filter pill, the original, to show values in context.
+- Add the duplicate dimension to context (right click on the pill to see this option).
+Next, set the filtering pill (i.e. not the duplicate), to only show values in context.

-- Leave the copy field out of context.
-Set the quick filter pill to show only relevant values.
+- Leave the duplicate field out of context and set the filtering pill to show only relevant values.

 The Tableau IFNULL formula can rename Null values in Tableau.